COLOR GIRL 114

 Today overall was a good day.
-For a moment I was low and I starting second guessing myself and my journey.
+For a moment I was low and I start second-guessing myself and my journey.
 Instead of investing in negative thoughts too long.
 I just came to the conclusion that all of the mixed emotions I was feeling only means that I have more work to do.
 I promise myself to focus more on progression and less on perfection.

 Today was a busy day.
 It’s cold af.
 I’m ride or die cuz I stayed at work late to help out a good friend.
 I met up with the homie Chloe for some real talk.
 Now I’m contemplating on ubering home or getting on the train.
 I’m gonna play barber and cut Sarah’s hair tonight.
 And then Wala!
 Magic!

-Sidenote: I came up on a free to ticket to Miami for Art Basel next week.
+Sidenote: I came upon a free ticket to Miami for Art Basel next week.
 I’m not gon go into details but just know it’s littttttttt.

 Earlier today my best friends and I were having some major convos about dating and here’s my theory.

-- If you want to look through your partners phone then you will find something.
-When you find something you to have a prepared response.
+- If you want to look through your partner’s phone then you will find something.
+When you find something you have a prepared response.
 If you don’t it’s pointless.
 You’ll only be hurting yourself and displaying your lack of trust.

 - All fellas should know that you should never tell a Chicago girl to “calm down.”